Lhation/Chess/README.md

 # Chess
-Chess game created in python with AI
+**Chess game created in python with PyGame**

-The AI uses Decision tree pruning to decide the next move and utilizes tables from https://chessprogramming.wikispaces.com/Simplified+evaluation+function to calculate board value
+You can play Alone against a created AI or versus a friend The AI uses Decision tree pruning to decide the next move and utilizes [value tables](https://chessprogramming.wikispaces.com/Simplified+evaluation+function) to calculate board value.